 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+George Hoeferlin: (5.7) When manually drilling, it is crucial to check the craniotomy after advancing the drill to ensure that the dura is not breached.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Dhariyat Menendez: In addition to cranial windows, a surgical robot can be used for standard craniotomies to improve surgical outcomes.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+NA: NA

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.